choderalab/modelforge/docs/getting_started.rst

     conda env create -f devtools/conda-envs/test_env.yml --name modelforge

 This command will create a new conda environment named *modelforge* with all necessary dependencies installed.
+Note, this package has currently been tested and validated with Python 3.10 and 3.11.

 Next, clone the source code from the GitHub repository:

 .. code-block:: bash